Descent from Leicestershire after 1455

 abducted from Melton

 Mowbray, Ralph Wodeford, kinsman and heir of Robert Wodeford whose messuage belongs to the said Robert.This claim is expanded upon in a later roll wherein John Milner, a yeoman of Brokesby, William Chaplyn, the parson of the church at Brokesby, Robert Clay, a husbandsman of Melton, and others are implicated in the abduction of Ralph who was allegedly found at the Villier's house in Brooksby.

-Nichols quotes a comment from a later Robert Woodford (probably Ralph's eldest son), from a transcript by Francis Peck:
+John Nichols in his History & Antiquities of the County of Leicester quotes a comment from a later Robert Woodford (probably Ralph's eldest son), from a transcript by Francis Peck:

 Robert Woodford gauffe by syne to hys younger Sones the manours of Wyffurby, Brentingby, Sproxton,